TalBar4444/WhisperQuill/README.md

 ### View Feed
 - Browse through a feed of posts from other users.
 Discover new poetry and song lyrics and get inspired by the community.

+## Firebase Integration

+WhisperQuill leverages Firebase for:
+- **Authentication**: Secure user registration and login using Firebase Authentication.
+- **Realtime Database**: Storing and retrieving user posts, likes, and favorites with Firebase Realtime Database.

 ## App Architecture